bgoonz/BGOONZ_BLOG_2.0/docs/content/dated/makeeasylooponarray.md

 ------------------------------------------------------------------------

 Sometimes, we need to loop endlessly over an array of items, like a carousel of images or an audio playlist.
-Here’s how to take an array and give it “looping powers”:
+Here’s how to take an array and give it "looping powers”:

     var aList = ['A', 'B', 'C', 'D', 'E'];